-However, It might be a mystery what you’re meant to do with leftover coffee.
-You make a big pot only to know that you’re not going to have time to finish it.
+However, what you’re meant to do with leftover coffee might be a mystery.
+You make a big pot only to know you’re not going to have time to finish it.
 You can practice making the perfect amount each day, but that depends on how much you need for that day *Scratch head.

 In short, YES, you can, yet you might freeze your coffee, but you won’t want to drink it later.
-The taste is totally ruined if you attempt to heat it out of the freezer again, even if you defrosting it in the refrigerator.
-You can freeze your brewed coffee and make it into ice cubes, which are really very fun to have in the house.
+The taste is ruined if you attempt to heat it out of the freezer again, even if you are defrosting it in the refrigerator.
+Instead, you can freeze your brewed coffee and make it into ice cubes, which are fun to have in the house.

 But how are you going to make them?
 What are they for?
 And if you’re still motivated to freeze coffee for a drink later, read on…

 There are many reasons why people stick to freezing coffee, despite the reported risks; some purchase bulk coffee before the “best by” date expires.
 That means they’re going to have to keep it in the freezer.
 People with several favorite brands are particularly likely to do this because they could not drink all five or six (or ten or fifteen) bags of different coffee brands before the expiry date.

 But, of course, there are those coffee lovers who frequently buy a small amount of coffee and never have to think about a stale cup of morning coffee.
 They probably have all of their coffee neatly listed on the spreadsheet, sorted by “best by” dates.
 The remainder of us is left with the freezer as the easiest option.